 UM coverage applies in three instances.
 First, when a motor vehicle is not insured by a liability policy applicable to the accident.
 Second, when the at-fault driver’s insurer denies coverage for any reason.
 And third, when you are unable to identify the owner or operator of the at-fault vehicle.

 Contact a DC Car Accident Lawyer Right Away

 Car accidents can have a significant impact on your physical health and your finances.
 Dealing with the fallout of a crash can be difficult, especially when medical bills begin piling up.
 A personal injury claim can remove the financial pressure from this situation and ensure you get the medical treatment you need.

-If you are prepared to move forward with an injury claim following a car crash, you do not have to do so alone.
-Contact a Washington DC car accident lawyer at Gelb & Gelb, P.C., immediately to get started.
+If you would like to move forward with an injury claim, you do not have to do so alone.
+Contact a Washington DC car accident lawyer for a free consultation.